rupeshtiwari/rupeshtiwari/README.md

 - [Creating New Azure Cosmos DB resources in Visual Studio Code](https://www.rupeshtiwari.com/creating-azure-cosmos-db-resources/)
 <!-- BLOG-POST-LIST:END -->

+## Free video courses on YouTube Channel 📹

+I run active youtube channel where I post JavaScript, Angular and Azure related videos.
+Visit my [Fullstack Master YouTube channel](https://youtube.com/fullstackmaster).
+If you like technical videos and learn from it, please subscribe to my youtube channel to show your support.

 ## Rupesh's contributions to Open-Source 🙏

 I have created & shared many beginner coding examples in my [GitHub Repositories](https://github.com/rupeshtiwari?tab=repositories) which anyone can use to start learning coding.